-Windows Subsystem for Linux can use (mount) external storage including: SD card, USB thumb flash drives, CD / DVD drives (CDFS), network drives, and UNC paths.
+Windows Subsystem for Linux can mount SD card, USB thumb flash drives, CD / DVD drives (CDFS), network drives, and UNC paths via “wsl –mount”.
+WSL can mount disk formats FAT, ExFAT or NTFS and VHD images.

-WSL can mount and use hardware external drives formatted as FAT, ExFAT or NTFS.
 If Windows changes the external drive letter on a subsequent session, you need to repeat this process.
-The commands are typed into the Windows Subsystem for Linux Terminal.
+These commands are typed into the Windows Subsystem for Linux Terminal.

 Create a mount location in WSL and mount the drive (assume the drive shows in Windows as “F:"):